officeearth/api/DOCUMENTATION.md

 Welcome to the documentation for the OfficeEarth API.
 This REST API can be used to control all aspects of your account with simple POST and GET requests to our site at https://oe.services.
 All of the endpoints below should be appended to that base url, for example, to hit the token endpoint you would make a POST request to https://oe.services/api/token.
 That same structure can be used for all of the endpoints listed below.
 Some endpoints will need to receive the auth token (which is received from a POST request to /api/token) in the auth header.
 You will need to add a header with Key/Name Authorization and a value of Bearer { auth_token } where { auth_token } is the token received from the request.

+## Security

+All endpoints (unless specified) require a token to be passed in the Authorization header of the request.
+These endpoints all have the possibility of returning either a 401 status code with an invalid permissions error or a 403 status code with an invalid credentials error.
+The 401 status code means you do not have permissions to access the resources that were specified.
+You're either using the wrong auth token or attempting to access a resource with the wrong id.
+The 403 status code means you're not sending a token.
+This probably means you forgot to send the token or that it is corrupted.
+Be sure the header is formatted so that the key is "Authorization" and the value is "Bearer {token}", ensuring a space between the word bearer and the actual token.

+#### Unsecured endpoints

+- /api/account
+- /api/token

 ## Endpoints

 ### POST /api/account - Create new account